 First off, check to make sure the food isn't spoiled.
 If you have recently introduced a new food, it may smell different than your dog's old food.
 Dogs frequently avoid their food when changing texture, from dry kibble to wet food or home-cooked food to kibble.

 Allergies and food sensitivities are another reason why dogs become picky eaters.
-Chicken is a common culprit for stomach upset, vomiting, and diarrhea in dogs.
-Changing your dog food to one with a different protein can solve this problem.
+Chicken is a common allergy and causes stomach upset, vomiting, and diarrhea in dogs.
+Changing your dog's food to one with a different protein can solve this problem.

 How To Get Your Dog To Eat